 However, Marvel and DC have taken their separate routes, skipping the event to do their own virtual conventions.
 While Marvel is expected to show up either at Disney’s D-23 or in a rumored separate event, DC has its own event, DC FanDome set for August 22.

-Wonder Woman 2 Story Prequel
+Steve Trevor In Wonder Woman 2

 Gal Gadot starrer Wonder Woman 1984 has been pushed several times due to the global health emergency.
-Helmed by director Patty Jenkins, the fantasy drama is now expected to arrive on October 2, 2020.
+Helmed by director Patty Jenkins, the fantasy drama is now expected to arrive on Christmas.
 However film-related merchandise and tie-in material have been released in order to create hype for DC FanDome.
 DC’s Marketing team has released a Wonder Woman 2 prequel novelization to tie in with the movie.

 Watch: Wonder Woman 2 Official Trailer